-The NASA/Jet Propulsion Laboratory (JPL) Solar System Ambassadors Program (SSA) invites you to apply to become an ambassador to the public for calendar year 2018.
+The NASA Jet Propulsion Laboratory (JPL) Solar System Ambassadors (SSA) program invites you to apply to become an ambassador to the public for calendar year 2020.

-Highly motivated individuals will be given the opportunity to represent NASA and JPL as volunteer Solar System Ambassadors for a one-year, renewable term beginning January 1, 2018.
-Applications will be accepted through September 30, 2017.
-Selections will be announced in early December, with successful candidates beginning their year of service after completing online Orientation and Ethics trainings in January.
+Highly motivated individuals will be given the opportunity to represent NASA JPL as volunteer Solar System Ambassadors for a one-year, renewable term beginning January 1, 2020.
+Applications will be accepted through September 30, 2019.
+Selections will be announced in December.
+Successful candidates then begin their year of service after completing online Orientation trainings in January.

-While applications will be sought across the United States, interested parties from the following areas are especially encouraged to apply: Arkansas, Delaware, Idaho, Iowa, Mississippi, Montana, Nebraska, North Dakota, South Dakota, Vermont, West Virginia, Wyoming, the District of Columbia and U.S. territories.
-SSA hopes to add at least 100 new volunteers to the program in 2018.
+While applications will be sought across the United States, interested parties from the following areas are especially encouraged to apply: Delaware, Mississippi, Nevada, North Dakota, Rhode Island, Vermont, West Virginia, the District of Columbia, U.S. territories and U.S. military bases and consulates overseas.

-Currently, volunteers from all 50 states, Puerto Rico, Guam, District of Columbia and US Virgin Islands are serving under this program as local representatives for NASA's space exploration missions, such as Cassini, Voyager, Mars missions (including the Curiosity rover), Dawn, STEREO, Earth Missions, New Horizons, International Space Station, Lunar Reconnaissance Orbiter, Hubble Space Telescope, OSIRIS-REx and the Deep Space Network.
+Currently, volunteers from all 50 states, Puerto Rico, Guam, District of Columbia and US Virgin Islands are serving under this program as local representatives for NASA's space exploration missions, such as Voyager, Juno, Mars and Earth Missions, the International Space Station, Lunar Reconnaissance Orbiter, Hubble Space Telescope, and the Deep Space Network.

 Training and Equipping Ambassadors